carterleseman/autowizard/README.md

 "enable_steam": true
 ```

+> [!TIP]
-*Tip*: If you plan to use one account more frequently, it's recommended to select that account.
+> If you plan to use one account more frequently, it's recommended to select that account.

 ### *Optional*: Disable Logging